 > Break out into teams for improv exercise

 > Work collaboratively to help solve challenges for the startups, and present that to the group.

 And a Mixer Too?

-After the workshop we’ll invite the public to join us for a MediaShift Mixer with drinks and snacks for all.
+After the workshop we’ll invite the public to join us for a MediaShift Mixer with drinks and snacks at Rittergut Wine Bar (10 South Wacker Drive, Downtown Chicago, IL 60606) from 5:30 pm to 8 pm.
 It will be a chance to share with we’ve learned with friends and colleagues.
-If you’re not attending the workshop you can register for the free mixer here.

 Note: Collab/Space Chicago is not affiliated with ONA14.